-The trial demonstrated a statistically significant improvement in PFS for patients randomized to KEYTRUDA compared with chemotherapy.
-The median follow-up time was 27.6 months (range: 0.2 to 48.3 months).
-Table 23 and Figure 20 summarize the key efficacy measures for KEYNOTE-177.
+The trial demonstrated a statistically significant improvement in PFS for patients randomized to KEYTRUDA compared with chemotherapy at the pre-specified final analysis for PFS.
+There was no statistically significant difference between KEYTRUDA and chemotherapy in the final OS analysis, with an additional 12 months of follow-up, in which 60% of the patients who had been randomized to receive chemotherapy had crossed over to receive subsequent anti-PD-1/PD-L1 therapies including KEYTRUDA.
+The median follow-up time was 38.1 months (range: 0.2 to 58.7 months).
+Table 25 and Figures 22 and 23 summarize the key efficacy measures for KEYNOTE-177.